laserattack/luajit-installer/README.md

 ===

-To build the LuaJIT script, it uses Microsoft tools. **If you don't have 'Command Prompt for VS'**, install Visual Studio Build Tools ([click to download](https://aka.ms/vs/17/release/vs_buildtools.exe)).
+To build the LuaJIT script, uses Microsoft tools. **If you don't have 'Command Prompt for VS'**, install Visual Studio Build Tools ([click to download](https://aka.ms/vs/17/release/vs_buildtools.exe)).
 The installer has a graphical interface - just click 'Install'.

 As a result, there should be something like this in the search (the version may vary)